-- Day 4 - Share & Celebrate (1.5-hour event): to be scheduled during Spring Quarter 2017
+- Spring Quarter 2018 - Project showcase event to be scheduled during Spring Quarter 2018

 After participating in the workshop, participants will be able to:

-Stanford faculty, instructors, and graduate student co-teachers who will be teaching at least one course during AY 2016-2017.
-Interested applicants should be able to describe a unique instructional challenge to address and/or new pedagogical opportunity to explore in their own course(s).
+Stanford faculty, instructors, and graduate student co-teachers who will be teaching at least one course during AY 2017-2018.
+The TwT-Online Workshop is also open to staff who manage education or learning platforms within their department or center, with faculty sponsorship.
+Interested applicants should be able to describe a course or specific learning module for which s/he would like to develop an online learning environment.
 Applicants are also expected to have departmental support for their involvement in the workshop.
-A total of up to 10 projects will be accepted into the program.
-We encourage both individual applicants and teaching teams to apply.
+A total of up to 15 projects will be accepted into the program.
+We encourage both individual applicants and teaching teams to participate.